hardingrichard/pp4-photography-website/README.md

 ### Design Choice

 #### Layout
-The layout for the website is intended to be clean, simple and asthetically pleasing, in line with the artistic flow of photography.
-Clear images that fill the page and are free from distracting elements.
-The website is easy to navigate and consists of 8 pages.
+The layout for the website is intended to be clean and very simple for users to be able to view and navigate free of distracting elements.
+The website is easy to navigate and consists of 6 pages.

 #### Fonts
 The fonts used are the pairing of Roboto Medium and Noto Sans as they are easy to read and have simple typography which compliments the clean asthetic of the website.

 #### Colours
 The colour scheme consists of whites, greys, greens and blues.
-The main colour being white for the clean background and then grey used to seperate the navbar from the body with green accents.
+The main colour being white for the clean background and then dark grey used to seperate the navbar from the body with green accents.

 ## Technical Design